 Specialising in both Criminal and Employment Law, Attiq has previously acted as a lawyer for the RMT, T&G and CWU trade unions.

-Attiq is currently the chair for the Luton People’s Assembly, campaigning against Austerity and Discrimination, as well as chair for the Luton Momentum group and sits on the committee for the Society of Asian Lawyers as well as on the board of the Luton Food Bank.
-Attiq also regularly hosts a legal debate show on Inspire FM.
+Currently, Attiq sits on the committee for the Society of Asian Lawyers as well as on the board of the Luton Food Bank.

-He has regularly appeared on various radio stations such as the BBC, Inspire FM and Diverse FM and on TV as an expert in law on programmes such as Good Morning Britain, the Victoria Derbyshire Show, Russia Today News bulletins as well as BBC and ITV news, some of which you can see Here.
+Attiq has regularly appeared on various radio stations such as the BBC, Inspire FM and Diverse FM as well as on TV as an expert in law on programmes such as Good Morning Britain, the Victoria Derbyshire Show, Russia Today News bulletins, the BBC and ITV news on topics such as that of Grenfell and discrimination in the criminal justice system, some of which you can See Here.
 Attiq has also featured in the Law Gazette as a ‘Lawyer in the News’ Read Here